Sheraff/calculator/README.md

   1. `tokenize` converts an array of chars into an array of `Token` objects
   2. `reduce` converts an array of `Token` into a `Node` tree
   3. `resolve` walks the `Node` tree and computes the numerical value of each `Node`
-  4. `stringify` walks the `Node` tree and computes display string of each `Node`
+  4. `stringify` walks the `Node` tree and computes the display string of each `Node`
-  5. `mapRange` walks the `Node` and maps the indexes of the input string to indexes in the output string
+  5. `mapRange` walks the `Node` tree and maps the indexes of the input string to indexes in the output string

 - MathParser/plugins: each plugin extends `MathParser/classes/Plugin.js` which implements one function for each of the 5 steps of `MathParser`.
 A plugin may also override its own `Token` or `Node` type.